 In happier times David wrote: “I remain confident of this: I will see the goodness of the Lord in the land of the living” (Psalm 27:13).
 Probably his circumstances weren’t any better, but his perspective was different.
 Now his eyes were on the Lord, and not on his adversary.

-Likewise we can remain confident too.
-God has a plan and purpose for our lives, which is not thwart by others.
+We can remain confident too.
+God has a plan and purpose for our lives, which isn’t thwarted by others.
 We may go through difficult times, which test our faith, but we can remain faithful by taking the long-term view.

-In times of discouragement, remember God’s promises of favour, and blessing.
-David expected to see God’s blessings.
+In times of discouragement, remember God’s promises of favour and blessing.
+David expected to see God’s blessing.
 He had faith and God rewarded him.
 Like David let’s anticipate God’s future blessings and so encourage ourselves to remain faithful.